Intelligence report contradicts claims by Trump and his team on China election interference - KVIA

 “I accept that there is some preliminary activity that suggests that they might try again,” he said of Russia.
 “It wouldn’t surprise me if Russia tries something again of the same general genre before.”

-It’s not clear what US intelligence had assessed about China’s potential election interference in the election at the time of Barr’s interview with CNN in September.
+It’s not clear what US intelligence had assessed about China’s potential election interference at the time of Barr’s interview with CNN in September.

 Asked this week about his previous comments and the new report, Barr said his response in the CNN interview related to the broader national security threat from China, which the previous and current administrations agree is the most serious.
 “China has much more formidable capabilities.
 I was looking at things broadly,” Barr said.